Bank-Builder/checkcert/README.md

 * [Adding an entry to crontab]()

 ---
-(c)Copyright 2020, Andrew Turpin
-Software Licensed under MIT License.
+Copyright&copy; 2020, Andrew Turpin.
+The software is licensed under the MIT License.